ryanstreur/asdf/README.md

 ## Next steps

-- Add config file support to let user decide where to put their log messages
+- [ ] Add config file support to let user decide where to put their log messages
 - Add config file support to let user decide what format their log messages should be in
+- Might be nice to add prettier